jacopok/eob-visualizer/README.md

 ## Usage

-Everything is still extremely experimental, but basically: information about the binary is contained in the `Event` class (within `maximum_likelihood_scenario.py`).
+Information about the binary is contained in the `Event` class (within `maximum_likelihood_scenario.py`).

 Once you define an event, you can plot it with the `plot_event` function